bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "Was he drunk?" his mother tried, which were the most common cause this conversation normally took place.

 "No" Adrex replied a bit sad. *Not that it would have made it that much better if he were.*
 "The second one was though.
 The first one had just never seen a dragonborn before, and..."

-They had had this talk over and over, and it was the same story each time.
+They had had this talk over and over, and it was the same story each and every time.

 His mother placed a caring hand on his right shoulder, as she moved up behind him, laying her chin to the side of his head, giving him a supporting hug.